abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 ### Exercise: The Basics
-**Objective:** Create a namespace and a pod, then use the basics to describe and delete it.
+**Objective:** Explore the basics.
+Create a namespace, a pod, then use the `kubectl` commands to describe and delete what was created.

 **NOTE:** You should still be using the `minidev` context created earlier.